oleg-alexandrov/olegmisc/trunk/scripts/cpp/polyView/Readme.txt

 https://sites.google.com/site/olegalexandrov/polyview

-To compile polyView from source, the Qt development libraries need to be installed.
-The can can be obtained in Ubuntu by typing
+To compile polyView from source, the Qt 4 development libraries need to be installed.
+They can can be obtained in Ubuntu by typing

 apt-get install qmake